Adityajibhkate18/serverless_ebook/README.md

 6. Logs stored in CloudWatch

 📄 Documentation
-Step-by-step implementation is available in the Word document inside the `report/` folder.
+Step-by-step implementation is available in the Word document inside the (Serverless_ebook.docx) folder.

 🚀 Outcome
 - Fully serverless